sogeuni/sogeuni.github.io/content/abs/apendix/ascii-table.md

 ---

-Traditionally, a book of this sort has an [[../basic/special-characters#^ASCIIDEF|ASCII]] Table appendix.
+Traditionally, a book of this sort has an [[special-characters#^ASCIIDEF|ASCII]] Table appendix.
 This book does not.
 Instead, here are several short scripts, each of which generates a complete ASCII table.

 ###### Example T-1.
 A script that generates an ASCII table